Skip to main contentSkip to footer

 In this course, students will evaluate the creative process as it applies to visual communication workflow and create media for visual communication using a variety of software.

 You should be computer literate, with at least basic knowledge of Internet navigation and email procedures.
-The college can provide some Online and Distance Learning Student Support at Online and Distance Learning.
+Access to Photoshop and Illustrator is necessary to successfully complete GMD classes.

 Course Description